avsa242/85xxxx-spin/README.md

 ## Salient Features

-* I2C connection at up to 1MHz
+* I2C connection at up to 1MHz (P2 tested up to 700kHz)
 * Supports densities up to 1Mbit
 * Read, write a single byte, or multiple bytes per transaction
 * Read device ID (for devices that support it)